Calanthe/Calanthe.github.io/_drafts/planet-defender-circular-world-game_with_pixijs.markdown

 <!--more-->

 [Poznań Global Game Jam][pggj] edition took place in [Politechnika Poznańska][pp].
 Over forty enthusiastic participants had 48 hours to make glorious games.
 The main theme of this year's jam, was '_We don't see things as they are, we see them as we are_'.
-We found it out a few hours after we already started implementing our ideas, so the better solution was, to focus on delivering what we had already started.
+We found this out a few hours after we already started implementing our ideas, so the better solution was, to focus on delivering what we had already started.

 My team (me & [@lukaszwojciak][wojciak]) decided to learn something new and related to circle geometry, so we got the idea to implement a game called [Planet Defender][jam_defender], which is somehow similar to the classic [Space Invaders][spaceinvaders], but with a planet behind the main character, so he/she can protect it.
 We had some problems with defining the main character, but at the end we came to the conclusion, that the easiest to implement and animate would be a simple pyramid, which would imitate the Egyptian God Ra.